Whitestripe7773/TeamProjectSchool/README.md

 - New bug: double click zooms into the canvas (Fix in later version)
 - New bug: data-box doesnt increase the opacity when the mouse hovers in (Fix in later version)
 - Add version number in this push (README.md)

+07.02.2021 - DF
+- Fixed bug in player movement
+- New Design for index.html site
+- Fixed small bugs